 This is the type of silicone that you should stay away from, as these types of silicone are hard to remove with normal water.

-They stick to the hair like plastic, thus preventing the entry of any nourishing agent or even moisture.
+They stick to the hair like plastic, so preventing the entry of any nourishing agent or even moisture.

 Eventually, hair becomes dry and leads to breakage.